-For purposes of this policy, New Mexico Tech's IRB will use the definition of "human subjects" given in 45 CFR §102.46(e), as follows:
+For purposes of this Policy, New Mexico Tech's IRB will use the definition of "human subjects" given in 45 CFR § 46.102(e), as follows:

-- Human subject means a living individual about whom an investigator (whether professional or student) conducting research obtains: - (1) information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or - (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
+- Human subject means a living individual about whom an investigator (whether professional or student) conducting research obtains: - information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or - (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

-In summary: If the project meets the definition of research given above, and if human participants are involved, the research must be submitted for review by New Mexico Tech's IRB.
+In summary: If the proposed project meets the definition of "research" given above, and if "human subjects," as defined above, are to be involved, the proposed project must be submitted for review by New Mexico Tech's IRB.